aronchick/Project-Zen-and-the-Art-of-Data-Maintenance/Chapter_000000004/content.md

 - Are there anomalies in the data? ✗
 - Did downstream systems successfully consume? ✗

 Example: A job completed successfully every day for 3 weeks.
 No errors.
 No alerts.
-Also: it was producing empty files due to a filter condition that matched nothing.
+Also, it was producing empty files due to a filter condition that matched nothing.

 Cost of those 3 weeks:
 - 3 weeks of bad ML predictions: $230,000 in degraded model performance